Jjdt12/SICP/README.md

 # SICP
-Structures and Interpretation of Computer Programs chapter exercises .scm files available in chapter directories for relevent questions
+Structures and Interpretation of Computer Programs chapter exercises,

+.scm files available in chapter directories for relevent questions